wso2/docs-ob-toolkit-berlin/en/docs/try-out/payment-initiation-service-flow.md

     !!! note
         - Successful response code will be either 204 or 202.
 This is decided by the bank.
-        - 204 as the response code indicates that the bank does not need the authorization to cancel this payment.
-Therefore, the payment status will be updated from the banking side as `CANC`.
+        - If you get 204 as the response code, it indicates that the bank does not need authorization to cancel this payment.
+Therefore, the payment status must be updated from the banking side as `CANC`.
 The consent status will be updated as `CANC`.
-        - 202 as the response code indicates that the bank needs the authorization to cancel this payment.
+        - If you get 202 as the response code, it indicates that the bank needs the authorization to cancel this payment.
 The consent status will be updated to `ACTC`.

 Sample DELETE Request for a bulk payment cancellation without authorization is given below: